-- Students coming via vehicles will have to be dropped off either at the Dover MRT Station driveway or Gate 1 drop-off area.
+Students coming via vehicles will have to be dropped off either at the Dover MRT Station driveway or Gate 1 drop-off area.
 They are not allowed to be dropped off inside campus.
-For those with special needs that require drop-off inside
+For those with special needs who require drop-off inside campus,

 being allowed to proceed into campus for the drop off.

-- All students must wear a mask when in campus.
-Face shields in lieu of masks are only allowed only for students who have health conditions that may result in breathing or medical difficulties
+All students must wear a mask when in campus.
+Face shields in lieu of masks are only allowed only for students who have health conditions that may result in breathing or medical

-All students are required to submit your contact declaration (at this link: Student Declaration Form), if, to the best of your knowledge, in the past 14 days,
+You are required to submit your contact declaration at this link: Student Contact Declaration Form, if, to the best of your knowledge, in the past 14

-- are a Confirmed Case/Suspect Case/Person under Quarantine Order/Person issued with Stay Home Notice, or
+- are a Confirmed Case/Suspect Case/Person under QO/Person issued with Stay Home Notice (SHN), or

-- have been in contact with a Confirmed Case/Suspect Case/Person under Quarantine Order/Person issued with Stay Home Notice.
-(Please note that this is on-going and declaration must be made every time your situation changes.) .
+- have been in contact with a Confirmed Case/Suspect Case/Person under QO/Person issued with SHN.
+(Please note that this is on-going and declaration must be made every time your situation changes.)

 If you are currently in Singapore, you are strongly discouraged from travelling overseas.
 Please take note of the following consequences of travel: